devanshshukla99/sphinx-versioned-docs/docs/install.rst

     $ conda install sphinx-versioned-docs

-In order to create a separate environment in conda, follow the below instructions:
+In order to create a separate environment in conda, follow these instructions:

 .. code-block:: console